EllaBrands/stanDev/Prior-Choice-Recommendations.md

   * Other times we will expect a correlation to be positive, for example the correlation between a pre-test and post-test.
 Here it could make sense to model using some latent score, that is to move to some sort of IRT model.
 We should give an example of this for the wiki

 * Covariance matrix
-  * Ben recommends LKJ.
-Is there a degrees of freedom parameter here that needs to be set?
-Maybe so.
+  * Ben recommends LKJ(4).
+LKJ(1) is uniform on the correlation matrix but this gets weird if you look at the marginals.
+Ben thinks 4 df is a reasonable default.